 There were no national curriculum assessments at either key stage 1 or key stage 2 in the 2019/20 or 2020/21 academic years, because of the pandemic.

-The assessments – for both KS1 and KS2 pupils – will take place as normal in 2021/22, although school-level performance data won’t be published for this year.
+The assessments – for both KS1 and KS2 pupils – took place in 2021/22, although school-level performance data was not published for this year.

 Phonics screening check

-In the 2021/22 academic year, all qualifying schools will administer an online multiplication tables check for children in year four (normally aged 8 or 9).
+In the 2022/23 academic year, all qualifying schools will administer an online multiplication tables check for children in year four (normally aged 8 or 9).
 This will test recall of times tables up to 12.
+These will take place within the 2-week period from Monday 3rd June 2024.

 Children in state-funded primary and infant schools now take a new baseline assessment within the first six weeks of entering reception class.
 This focuses on maths, language, communication and literacy.
 The results will be used as the starting point to assess how much progress schools are making with their pupils.
 Results for individual children or schools will not be published.